ApolloTang/react-knowledge-update-2023/src/hooks/useEffect/linting-rule--react-hooks-exhaustive-deps/why-is-suppressing-the-dependency-linter-so-dangerous/README.md

 }
 ```

-With this the value of `count` and `increment` will be that of the first render (because dependency array of useEffect is empty).
+With this, the value of `count` and `increment` will be that of the first render (because dependency array of useEffect is empty).

 We could improve `file: 1-bug/app.jsx` with: